waffiqaziz/storyzz/README.md

 ### Story Management

 - **Story Feed** - Browse stories from other users
-- **Story Details** - View full story information with images and descriptions
+- **Story Details** - View full story information with images, descriptions, and a map of the story location.
 - **Create Stories** - Upload images (max 1MB) with custom captions
+- **Map & List View** -  Display a split-screen showing a map with story locations alongside a scrollable list of stories.

 ### UI/UX